 It’s extremely important to keep all of your RV tanks clean and properly maintained or you’ll suffer nasty consequences caused by piling (piled up crap and toilet paper) and clogs caused by piling.

-There’s controversy of whether to keep the gray tank open vs. closed.
-We keep ours closed per professional advice from our friends at Kleen Tank RV Tank Cleaning Service.
+There’s controversy of whether to keep your RV’s gray tank open vs. closed.
+We keep ours closed per professional advice from our friend, Jim, owner of Kleen Tank RV Tank Cleaning Service.

 How to Empty and Flush your Gray Tank and RV Black Tank